 At some point in this journey, you’ll begin to have an impact.
 First it will be with your friends and family, or maybe just the small group you’ve been leading at church.
 But if you stay at this long enough, you’ll eventually find those areas where you are best suited to contribute.
 You’ll discover your “sweet spot”.
 You probably won’t recognize any of this, however, unless you are monitoring your progress in some way.
 I try not to be possessed with statistics and visitor data, but these metrics will help me understand what is most effective and what is not.
 What are the topics people are most concerned about?
 What areas of my ministry appear to be most needed?
 Your online web stats will help you see where you are most effective and where you need to improve.
 I don’t allow this data to drive my work, but I often allow it to guide my choices of topic.
 I also do my best to monitor my online presence around the web by Googling my name and the name of my ministry to see what others are saying.
 If someone has written something requiring a response, I want to be able to provide a few words (sometimes very few words depending on my schedule).
 If someone is citing my work in an online conversation, I want to monitor this conversation to see how I can improve what I am doing.
 I may even want to add to the conversation, if this seems reasonable.
 It’s not enough to post a message like a billboard sign; whenever possible, we want to engage our audience like a conversation.
 You’ll need to monitor your online presence in order to do that.

-We’ll talk a lot more about these and many other strategies to improve your Christian Case Making impact at CIA in August.
+I discuss these strategies in my Applied Apologetics Class a Biola Talbot School of Theology.
 Christian Case Making involves two important processes: an investigative progression and a presentation methodology.
 Both are critically important.
 Take the time to start learning from others to improve your online ministry.
 Look at what your favorite online apologetics ministries are doing.
 Ask yourself the simple question: Could I do something similar from my own unique perspective as a Case Maker?
 I bet you can.
 Don’t wait.
 Get going.
 Go write something.
+Christian Case Making involves two important processes: an investigative progression and a presentation methodology.
+Both are critically important.
+Click To Tweet

 For more information about the nature of Biblical faith and a strategy for communicating the truth of Christianity, please read Forensic Faith: A Homicide Detective Makes the Case for a More Reasonable, Evidential Christian Faith.
 This book teaches readers four reasonable, evidential characteristics of Christianity and provides a strategy for sharing Christianity with others.
 The book is accompanied by an eight-session Forensic Faith DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.